Rep. Omar fundraising off GOP effort to strip her from committee assignments

 Omar got support from Tlaib, who blasted the "false equivalency" between Omar and Greene.

 Meanwhile, Greene has fought back against the Democratic efforts to "silence" her.
 She has gone on offense against other Democrats, such as Rep. Maxine Waters, D-Calif., suggesting Waters should be removed from her committees for previously calling on people to harass Trump officials.
-She blasted Democrats as "#HouseofHyprocrites."
+She blasted Democrats as the "#HouseofHyprocrites."

 CLICK HERE TO GET THE FOX NEWS APP